The Forestry Act

 4. Filling up, diverting or expanding a waterway or water surface;

-5. Operating transportation for passengers goods.
+5. Operating transportation services for passengers or goods.

 6. Driving vehicles that adversely affect the forest environment.